esl/MongooseIM/doc/advanced-configuration/Services.md

 ## Service list

-As of version 2.2, only one module is a "service provider".
+As of version 3.6, only two modules are categorised as "service provider".
 Eventually the modules which are not host-specific will be refactored to be services.

 ### service_admin_extra